kenchan0226/keyphrase-generation-rl/README.md

 The options for evaluate_prediction.py:
 ```
--pred_file_path [path of the file exported by predict.py]
+-pred_file_path []: path of the file exported by predict.py
--src_file_path [path of the source file in the dataset], e.g., data/kp20k/test_src.txt
+-src_file_path []: path of the source file in the dataset, e.g., data/kp20k/test_src.txt
--trg_file_path [path of the target file in the dataset], e.g., data/kp20k/test_trg.txt
+-trg_file_path []: path of the target file in the dataset, e.g., data/kp20k/test_trg.txt
--exp_path [path for experiment log, which includes all the evaluation results]
+-exp_path []: path for experiment log, which includes all the evaluation results
--exp [Name of the experiment for logging.], e.g., kp20k
+-exp []: name of the experiment for logging, e.g., kp20k
--export_filtered_pred, a flag for exporting all the filtered keyphrases to a file
+-export_filtered_pred: a flag for exporting all the filtered keyphrases to a file
--filtered_pred_path [path of the file that store the filtered keyphrases]
+-filtered_pred_path []: path of the file that store the filtered keyphrases
 ```

 ## TODO